 The following documentation describes the process of Dasharo open-source firmware update.
 The update process may be different, depending on which firmware version is currently installed on your device.
-The currently installed firmware version can be checked with the following command in a Linux environment:

 sudo dmidecode -t bios | grep Version

 Alternatively, it can be checked in the Dasharo Setup Menu when booting the device.

 First, determine your device version with the following Linux command.

 sudo dmidecode -t system | grep "Product Name"

 Alternatively, it can be checked in the Dasharo Setup Menu as well.

 Device name based on the previous output and the following table.